MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-multi-geo.md

 # Multi-Geo support in Power BI Embedded (Preview)

-ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps, can now deploy their data in different regions aroound the world.
+ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps, can now deploy their data in different regions around the world.

-Based on the same feature set and limitations that Power BI Premium supports using Multi-Geo (Preview), now customers using. **A capacity** can now use Multi-Geo.
+Based on the same feature set and limitations that Power BI Premium supports using Multi-Geo (Preview), now customers using **A capacities** can use Multi-Geo options.
 [Learn more on Multi-Geo capabilities and supported regions](../service-admin-premium-Multi-Geo.md).

 ## Creating new Power BI Embedded Capacity resource with Multi-Geo